murielProton/P12-DeployeSalesforceApp/README.md

 7. In Postman the window will show "Status 201 Created".
 8. In the instance of Salesforce Organisation, you will find a new Account named "Postman".

+## Naming Conventions and Deseign Pattern
+Folow the rules of this GitHub Repository https://github.com/cfpb/salesforce-docs/blob/master/_pages/Salesforce-Naming-Conventions.md
+### Design pattern 'domain layer class'

+* Classes ClassName_Test → Regroups all tests methods on a specific class.
+* SobjectNameAction_Queueable → Class that contains the methode start(), execute(), finish(). _Queueable stands for automaticaly launch code.
+* SobjectNameActionExecute_Queueable → Class that calls on, and instantiate _Queueable. _Queueable stands for automaticaly launch code. _Queueable stands for automaticaly launch code.
+* SobjectNameActionHelper_Queueable → Class that will regroup all methodes used by the _Queueable class, disregarding code duplication. _Queueable stands for automaticaly scheduled Batch.
+* SobjectNameDataFactory → Class that contains all the methodes that generates records for the tests.
+SobjectNameFilter → Class that contains all the methodes to filter throught the cited type.
+* SobjectNameGet → Class that contains all the methodes used to get records, using SOQL.
+SobjectNameTrigger _Test → Regroups all tests methods for the Trigger.
+* SobjectNameTriggerHandler → implements all the methods declared in TriggerHandler class.
+Calls on methods in SobjectNameTriggerHelper.
+* SobjectNameTriggerHelper → Regroups all tests methods called by SobjectNameTriggerHandler.
+TriggerHandler → methods defining how all triggers will work.

+* Methods All methods begin by a verb.
+All tests methods begin by test.
+CheckSobjectNamePermissions → method that will chek CRUD before DML operation. setupClassName -> design pattern for all setup method begining a test class.

+* All constants used in this project are declared within the Class which uses them.
+Beacaus, if all the CONSTANTS are kept in an external Class, if only one is used, all of them will be instanciate.
+It will have a huge impact on Apex Heap Size.